yourgotocoder/mean-section-a/README.md

-# MyApp
+# Challenge

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.
+Your challenge is to fork this repo to your repo, download it your system and then write the code required to make the todo app functional.

+## Forking this repo

+You can find a button on the right side to fork this repo to your github account.

 ## After fork

-Download the project to your local system, open the folder in a new VS Code instance, then execute `npm install`
+From your profile download the project to your local system, open the folder in a new VS Code instance, then execute `npm install` in the terminal

 ## Development server